Twitter ramps up effort to combat abusive bots, trolls

-Twitter is making changes to address abuse and malicious automated accounts that persist on the social media platform in the face of criticism it doesn't do enough to curb harassment and manipulation on the service.
+Twitter is making changes to address abuse and malicious automated accounts in the face of criticism it doesn't do enough to curb harassment and manipulation on its service.

-Under new rules announced Tuesday, new Twitter users will be required to confirm either an email address or phone number when then sign up for an account.
-It also plans to reduce the visibility of spammy accounts by removing them from follower figures and engagement counts until they can pass a challenge such as confirming a phone number.
+Under rules announced Tuesday, new Twitter users will be required to confirm either an email address or phone number when signing up for an account.
+Twitter also plans to reduce the visibility of spammy accounts by removing them from follower figures and engagement counts until they can pass a challenge such as confirming a phone number.

 "We think this is an important shift in how we display tweet and account information to ensure that malicious actors aren't able to artificially boost an account's credibility permanently by inflating metrics like the number of followers," Twitter said in a blog post.

-The new approaches come as Twitter comes to grips with revelations that Russian-linked social media troll accounts may have influenced the outcome of 2016 US presidential election.
+The new approaches come as Twitter deals with revelations that Russian-linked social media troll accounts may've influenced the outcome of the 2016 US presidential election.
 Twitter told congressional investigators in January that Russian bots shared Donald Trump's tweets almost 470,000 times between Sept.
 1 and Nov.
 15, 2016.
-During that same timeframe, the Russian-linked accounts retweeted candidate Hillary Clinton less than 50,000 times.
+During that same time frame, the Russian-linked accounts retweeted candidate Hillary Clinton less than 50,000 times.

-Earlier this year, Twitter CEO Jack Dorsey asked users for ideas for how to fix its service after acknowledging that his influential social network has an extremely toxic side, and that his team had underestimated its "real-world negative consequences."
+Earlier this year, Twitter CEO Jack Dorsey asked users for ideas on how to fix its service after acknowledging that his influential social network has an extremely toxic side and that his team had underestimated its "real-world negative consequences."
 Twitter, he acknowledged, has "witnessed abuse, harassment, troll armies, manipulation through bots and human-coordination, misinformation campaigns and increasingly divisive echo chambers."

-Over the past few years in particular, the social media service has become a central stage for abuse, be it revenge porn, attack mobs, privacy violations, death threats or attempts to sway elections.
+Over the past few years in particular, Twitter has become a central stage for abuse, be it revenge porn, attack mobs, privacy violations, death threats or attempts to sway elections.

 Security: Stay up-to-date on the latest in breaches, hacks, fixes and all those cybersecurity issues that keep you up at night.